 If you’re taking water bottles, always make sure they are environmentally friendly and reusable.
 We hate plastics and will always avoid plastic water bottles, if there is another alternative.
 Plastics only add to the problem.

 We would also recommend a small energy drink, to replace the electrolytes that you would have lost during the hike.

 Multi-day hikers will need a good and reliable tent, to keep them dry and warm.

 Good hiking shoes should be worn to keep you comfortable during the hike.
 Your feet should be supported and waterproof shoes will keep your feet dry in all weathers.

 Bad shoes, or bad footwear, will make your feet feel uncomfortable during the hike, but won’t support you and by the end of the hike your feet will be sore and painful.

 If you have recently purchased new hiking shoes, make sure you wear them in to prevent blisters.

 Also referred to as hiking poles.
-These are not a necessity, but some find that trekking poles helps reduce impact on the knees and helps with stability.
+These are not a necessity, but some find that trekking poles help to reduce impact on the knees and help with stability.

 You can pick up some really good hiking poles in your local outdoor activity shop or online and can be relatively cheap.
 You should look out for lightweight folding poles.